jordan-public/billion-zk-voters/HOWTO.md

 - Count: Service for counting the votes.
 - Display: service, Smart Contracts and web application for displaying the results.

+The versions if Noir compiler and packages used are:
+- noir v0.11.0 (to insall run ```noirup -v 0.11.0```)
+- noir-lang/backend_barretenberg 0.7.10
+- noir-lang/noir_js 0.16.0

 ## Vote

 ### Web application